SBLANG/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/Eric_Acha/README.md

-# [Your Name] - [Challenge Name] Analysis
+# Juan Eric Acha - Challenge 5: Financial Inclusion Analysis

 ## Overview
 Brief description of what you're analyzing and why it matters for Producers Direct and smallholder farmers.

 ## Research Questions
-- Question 1: What specific question are you trying to answer?
+- Question 1: What are the economic realities of farmers?
-- Question 2: What patterns are you looking for?
+- Question 2: What are the key financial terms farmers use in their conversations, and what are the most common terms that coincide?
-- Question 3: What insights do you hope to provide?
+- Question 3: What areas are farmer most interested in spending more financial resources in?
+What opportunities are there for financial inclusion?

 ## Methodology